 WFP Aviation is committed to optimizing and enhancing its cargo delivery capabilities through technology to reach the last-mile.
 Since 2019, WFP has been exploring the use of Remotely Piloted Aircraft Systems (RPAS) for supply delivery operations in areas with significant access constraints.
 The use of RPAS could help reduce the risks associated with staff security in conflict environments and remote locations.
-WFP has also been proactively collaborating with civil aviation authorities including ICAO and IATA as well as other UN agencies to develop RPAS regulatory frameworks for humanitarian uses.
+WFP has also been proactively collaborating with civil aviation authorities including ICAO and IATA as well as other UN agencies and Interagency Supply Chain Group’s UAS coordinating body to develop RPAS operational frameworks for humanitarian uses.

 A image taken from the skies can often help convey the larger picture and contextualize the scale of humanitarian activities on the ground.
 Increasingly, drones are becoming a powerful storytelling tool, opening up new horizons while minimizing exposure risks for humanitarians in the field.